The Ultimate Summer Sleeping Guide

 • 44% of people feel their sleep has worsened because of COVID-19.

-The most common sleeping strategies are…
+The most common sleeping-aiding strategies are:

 • Exercise (60.9%)